Supporting and developing leadership in RE and collective worship

 Towards Consensus: Ensuring Space for Diverse Voices in a National Curriculum for RE

-This event brings together educators, scholars and advocates to discuss how we shape a Religious Education curriculum that reflects the diversity of worldviews and personal identity in contemporary society.
-Through thought-provoking contributions and collaborative discussions, we’ll explore the importance of breadth in the curriculum, how media platforms are widening engagement, and learn from innovative local projects.
+This event brought together educators, scholars and advocates to discuss how we shape a Religious Education curriculum that reflects the diversity of worldviews and personal identity in contemporary society.
+Through thought-provoking contributions and collaborative discussions, we explored the importance of breadth in the curriculum, how media platforms are widening engagement, and learned from innovative local projects.

 Thursday June 26th - Friday June 27th, 2025